bluebinary/classicist/README.md

 #### Class Properties

-The Classicist library provides a `classproperty` method decorator that allows class methods to be accessed as class properties.
+The Classicist library provides a `@classproperty` method decorator that allows class methods to be accessed as class properties.

 The `@classproperty` decorator provided by the library wraps methods defined in classes